25 Different Types of Houses From Around the World

 Favelas from Brazil

 Brazil has the biggest population in South America.
-It’s well-known for the Amazon Rainforest and the Amazon River that weaves throughout the jungle, stretching for 4,250 miles, making it the longest river on Earth.
+It’s well-known for the Amazon Rainforest and the Amazon River that weaves throughout the jungle, stretching for 4,250 miles, making it the longest river on earth.
 Over a third of the population live in a type of dense housing called favelas with no secure shelter, safe drinking water supply or toilets.
-They are extremely poor neighbourhoods and people living there are often vulnerable to land disputes, dangerous gangs and natural disasters.

 Urban communities in the Philippines